 Following oral dosing in healthy cats, thiamazole is rapidly and completely absorbed with a bioavailability of >75%.
 However, there is a considerable variation between animals.
-Elimination of the drug from cat plasma is rapid with a half life of 4.5-5.0 hours.
-Peak plasma levels occur approximately 1-2 hours after dosing. $C{max}$ is between 1.6-1.9 μg/ml.
+Elimination of the drug from cat plasma is rapid with a half-life of 3.5-4.0 hours.
+Peak plasma levels occur approximately 1-2 hours after dosing.
+C{max} is approximately 0.8 μg/ml.